AidySun/Java/Spring_Boot/README.md

   * Encryption and Decryption
   * Refreshing configuration

-## Offloading Async Activities with Lightweight, Shot-lived Tasks
+## Offloading Async Activities with Lightweight, Short-lived Tasks
 #### Asynchronous processing in Micro-services
   * reduce dependencies between services
     * messaging is a key component